franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 In my experience Webpack configurations are something that most developers do not know or do not want to touch so
-**having these sort of abstractions inside your company will save you a lot of trouble and maintenance, which translates to less operation costs**.
+**having these sorts of abstractions inside your company will save you a lot of trouble and maintenance, which translates to less operation costs**.
-These Webpack abstractions have lots of smart people working on them and pouring their past experiences in creating something that will cover lots of use cases you probably wont ever think of, so you are getting even more things for free than you anticipate.
+These Webpack abstractions have lots of smart people working on them and pouring their past experiences in creating something that will cover lots of use cases you probably won't ever think of, so you are getting even more things for free than you anticipate.

 Additionally, having custom Webpack configurations creates a potential